Adjudication Process

 Suggested Adjudication Timeline

-Day 1: Adjudicator selected by the parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

 If the Adjudicator chooses not to use a Pre-Designed process, the Adjudicator will design a customized process.
 A sample customized process follows.

-If the Adjudicator chooses not to use a Pre-Designed process, the Adjudicator will need to design a customized process.
-A sample customized process follows.
+If the Adjudicator chooses not to use a Pre-Designed process, the Adjudicator will design a customized process.
+A sample customized process is set out below.

 Suggested Adjudication Timeline

-Day 1: Adjudicator is selected by the Parties or appointed by ODACC.
+Step 2: Adjudicator is jointly appointed by the Parties or appointed by ODACC.

 Adjudication Process Page